truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/AddCloudSyncTasks.md

 ## Cloud Sync Task Requirements

-* You must have all system [storage]({{< relref "/SCALE/SCALETutorials/Storage/Pools/_index.md" >}}) configured and ready to receive or send data.
+* You must have all system [storage]({{< relref "/SCALETutorials/Storage/Pools/_index.md" >}}) configured and ready to receive or send data.
 * You must have a cloud storage provider account and location (like an Amazon S3 bucket).

 You can create the cloud storage account credentials using **Credentials > Backup Credentials > Cloud Credentials** before creating the sync task or add it at the time you create the cloud sync task on **Data Protection > Cloud Sync Task > Add Cloud Sync Task**.
-See the [Cloud Credentials]({{< relref "/SCALE/SCALETutorials/Credentials/BackupCredentials/AddCloudCredentials.md" >}}) article for instructions on adding a backup credential using cloud credentials.
+See the [Cloud Credentials]({{< relref "/SCALETutorials/Credentials/BackupCredentials/AddCloudCredentials.md" >}}) article for instructions on adding a backup credential using cloud credentials.

 ## Creating a Cloud Sync Task

 {{< include file="/content/_includes/CreateCloudSyncTaskScale.md" >}}

+### Encrypting Cloud Sync Tasks

+The option to encrypt data transferred to or from a cloud storage provider is available in the **Advanced Options** settings.

+Select **Remote Encryption** to use [rclone crypt](https://rclone.org/crypt/) encryption during pull and push transfers.
+With **Pull** selected as the **Transfer Direction**, the **Remote Encryption** decrypts files stored on the remote system before the transfer.
+This requires entering the same password used to encrypt data in both **Encryption Password** and **Encryption Salt**.

+With **Push** selected as the **Transfer Direction**, data is encrypted before it is transferred and stored on the remote system.
+This also requires entering the same password used to encrypt data in both **Encryption Password** and **Encryption Salt**.

+**Filename Encryption** is selected by default.
+When selected, the pull and push tranfers encrypt or decrypt file names with the rclone [Standard file name encryption mode](https://rclone.org/crypt//#file-name-encryption-modes).
+The original directory structure of the files is preserved.
+When disabled, encryption does not hide file names or directory structure, file names can be 246 characters long, use sub-paths, and copy single files.
+When enabled, file names are encrypted, file names are limited to 143 characters, directory structure is visible, and files with identical names have identical uploaded names.
+File names can use sub-paths, single copy files, and shortcuts to shorten the directory recursion.

 ### Troubleshooting Transfer Mode Problems
 **Sync** keeps all the files identical between the two storage locations.